Maureen T. DeSimoneDownload VCard

-Maureen is a 2018 graduate of Suffolk University Law School (Mass. bar admission pending).
+Maureen is a 2018 graduate of Suffolk University Law School.
 While attending law school at Suffolk’s evening program, Maureen gained substantial practical experience working full-time as a law clerk and paralegal for a captive law firm of Zurich Insurance.
-She is a Content Editor of the Suffolk Law School Journal of High Technology Law and has also worked as a research Assistant for Professor Michael Rustad.
+She was a Content Editor of the Suffolk Law School Journal of High Technology Law and has also worked as a research Assistant for Professor Michael Rustad.

 In May 2010, Maureen graduated from Suffolk University’s Applied Legal Studies program with a post-baccalaureate certificate in paralegal studies.
 Since 2010 and before law school, Maureen worked as a litigation paralegal at three different law firms, where she learned the nuts and bolts of the civil litigation process first-hand, with a strong focus in employment law.

 Before pursuing a career in law, Maureen graduated from Stonehill College majoring in English and minoring in French.

 - Stonehill College (B.A.
 2008 – English/French)